 |

-Entry fees ($15 per dog) will be split between Waikato District Council’s de-sexing programme, the PUP fund, and Fundraising for Impounded Dogs.
+Entry fees ($15 per dog) will be split between the Waikato District Council’s de-sexing programme, the PUP fund, and Fundraising for Impounded Dogs.

-Dogs must be fully vaccinated, registered with council, in good health, and able to get along well with people and other dogs.
+Dogs must be fully vaccinated, registered with the council, in good health, and able to get along well with people and other dogs.
 They must be on a lead when not in water and all owners are responsible for cleaning up after their dogs.

 It’s a swim thing…